 Payment with Stripe in React Storefront

-In this document, you'll learn how to use Stripe for payment during checkout in a React-based storefront.
+In this guide, you'll learn how to use Stripe for payment during checkout in a React-based storefront.

 1. Install Stripe SDK#